smeevil/fresnel/README.markdown

 How to install
 ==============

-Use 'rake gem' to build the gem or 'rake install' to build and install the gem.
+Fresnel is available from gemcutter.org, so a 'gem install fresnel' should just work.

+When you want to help develop Fresnel, look at the following rake tasks:

+* rake gem
+* rake install
+* rake reinstall

 Cache
 =====